Project-OSRM/node-osrm/README.md

 So, the `Project-OSRM` checkout and `node-OSRM` checkout must both sit at the same directory level.

+If you hit problems building Project-OSRM see [the wiki](https://github.com/DennisOSRM/Project-OSRM/wiki/Building%20OSRM) for details.

 # Testing

 Run the tests like: